 Are Dalmatians Friendly?

-A full grown Dal can weigh up to 70 pounds and could easily knock down unsuspecting toddlers.
+In many circumstances the Dalmatian is friendly, outgoing, and affectionate.
+They love their families and even have a reputation for being good with children.
+However, a full grown Dal can weigh up to 70 pounds and could easily knock down unsuspecting toddlers.

-When this adaptable breed receives the love and attention he so greatly requires, he can be quite a friendly companion.
+Sometimes their affability does not extend to strangers.
+They may be snappish.
+But when this adaptable breed receives the love and attention he so greatly requires, he can be quite a friendly companion.

 Are Dalmatians Aggressive?